7 South African Infantry Battalion: Origin

-1973: 7 SAI was established on 1 October, at Bourke's Luck, Eastern Transvaal (Mpumalanga) by Commandant Eddie Webb.
+1973: 7 SAI was established on 1 October, at Bourke's Luck, Eastern Transvaal (now Mpumalanga) by Commandant Eddie Webb.

-1974:The first national servicemen began training in 1974.
+1974: The first national servicemen began training in 1974.

-1980: 7 SAI is relocated to Phalaborwa.
+1980: 7 SAI is relocated to Phalaborwa in the eastern part of the province of Limpopo.

 Angola Bush War Deployment

 1983: The July intake's training phase was shortened to accommodate a need to deploy a company for Operation Askari and Sector 10.
 This company would deploy with 101 Battalion in a reaction force role.

-1984: a Company was stationed at Rundu for reaction force duties under the command of 202 Battalion for 6 months, whereafter they were posted to Nepara for a further 6-month deployment.
+1984: Alpha Company was stationed at Rundu for Reaction Force duties under the command of 202 Battalion for 6 months, whereafter they were posted to Nepara for a further 6-month deployment.
 After a period of leave they were posted back to Nepara for a third time, spending their 40 celebration on the 17/30 cutline in a fox camp (BF).
-Members of this company eventually joined the 905/6 reaction force duties.
-Bravo company was also involved in operations to capture SWAPO radio operators using two modified Ratel's fitted with radio direction-finding equipment named Pointer and Spotter.
+Members of this company eventually joined the 905/6 Reaction Force duties.
+Bravo company was also involved in operations to capture SWAPO radio operators using two modified Ratels fitted with radio direction-finding equipment named "Pointer" and "Spotter".